enkelmedia/NewsletterStudio-Documentation/content/package/14.0.0/develop/email-control.md

 }
 ```

-With all this in place you, should have a working Email Control for working in the email editor.
+With all this in place, we should have a working Email Control for the email editor.

 ## Rendering the email content

 Finally, we need to create a Razor cshtml-file that will be used to render the HTML in the emails.

-To provide a default rendering we recommend that you put the view in the `App_Plugins/NewsletterStudioExtensions/Views/Controls`-folder.
+To provide a default rendering we recommend that you put the view in the `App_Plugins/newsletterStudioExtensions/Views/Controls`-folder.
 However, if you have a [Custom theme](../concepts/themes.md), you could also place the view inside your themes `Views\Controls`-folder.

 In the `Controls`-folder, create a file with the same name as your email control type alias, in our case `hello.cshtml`.